hashicorp/waypoint/telemetry/README.md

 - on the OpenCensus agent container at http://localhost:9998/debug/tracez
 - on the OpenCensus collector container at http://localhost:9997/debug/tracez

-Example tracez on from the Waypoint server:
+Example tracez on the Waypoint server:

 ![tracez example](images/tracez-example.png)